NVIDIA/DeepLearningExamples/PyTorch/SpeechRecognition/Jasper/README.md

 #### Enabling mixed precision

-For training, mixed precision can be enabled by setting the flag: `train.py --fp16`.
-You can change this behavior and execute the training in single precision by removing the `--fp16` flag for the `train.py` training script.
-For example, in the bash scripts `scripts/train.sh`, `scripts/inference.sh`, etc. the precision can be specified with the variable `PRECISION` by setting it to either `PRECISION=’fp16’` or  `PRECISION=’fp32’`.
+For training, mixed precision can be enabled by setting the flag: `train.py --amp`.
+When using bash helper scripts:  `scripts/train.sh` `scripts/inference.sh`, etc., mixed precision can be enabled with env variable `AMP=true`.

 Mixed precision is enabled in PyTorch by using the Automatic Mixed Precision (AMP) library from [APEX](https://github.com/NVIDIA/apex) that casts variables